Flupke1979/Logging/docs/install-stack.md

    nano configuration.yml
    ```

 1. Install the Logging stack with the next command.

    ```bash
    bash install.sh --host <HOST> --user <REMOTE_USER>
    ```

+   When requested enter the password for the remote user and the sudo user.

 1. Repeat steps 2 to 5 for additional Ubuntu devices.